STarLo-rd/STarLo-rd.github.io/docs/brandpulse/temp.md

 Let’s get started on documenting your **Real-Time Brand Monitoring Platform** MVP!
 We’ll craft a compelling title and create a standard documentation structure that explains everything clearly—perfect for your portfolio and future recruiters.
-The documentation will cover what we’re building, what it solves, the use cases, technical details, and how it showcases your ability to handle 500,000 requests per second.
+The documentation will cover what we’re building, what it solves, the use cases, technical details, and how it showcases your ability to handle700,000 requests per second.

 ---